 What Distinguishes the Tea Towel?

 These days, there are many towels on the market.
-The common heading for this collective is the kitchen towel, but there is a difference one needs to be aware of.
-The tea towel is typically a linen, or weave, or cotton, in the modern era.
+The common heading for this collective is the kitchen towel, but there is a different one needs to be aware of.
+The tea towel is typically linen, or weave, or cotton, in the modern era.

 It is a durable towel of quality construction made to last and able to quickly absorb liquids.
 What it is not is terry cloth, often referred to as a kitchen towel, but more appropriately, the hand towel.
 You won’t see the hand towel wasting time in a busy kitchen.
 When you pull down those fine glasses and china ready to serve, you want the towel that will wipe them clean without leaving any lint or marks.
 You want the tea towel.